 • Attendance at the Working Group of the National Coordinators of the Test Guidelines Programme (WNT), which oversees the work of the OECD test guidelines programme.

 5) Directive 2010/63/EU on the Protection of Animals Used for Scientific Purposes

 In coordination with PISC, PETA Foundation UK worked to influence transposition of Directive 2010/63/EU into UK law which resulted in the majority of the UK’s higher standards being upheld.
 PISC continues to respond to government consultations, for example on the guidance documents prepared by the Home Office on the implementation of the Animals (Scientific Procedures) Act.

 PISC members PETA US, PETA Foundation UK and PETA Germany are working to replace the use of animals in military “live tissue” trauma training exercises with modern human simulation models and other non-animal training methods.
 PISC members have received confirmations of no animal use for military medical training from 21 European countries.
 PISC members has filed complaints with the UK, Denmark and Poland to end animal use in military trauma exercises

-Dr. Julia Baines serves as science advisor for PETA Foundation UK.
-She has a PhD from the University of Liverpool with a background in animal behaviour and welfare and has lectured for many years on animal ethics, law, and philosophy.
+Dr. Julia Baines serves as science policy advisor for PISC.
+She has a PhD from the University of Liverpool with a background in animal behaviour and welfare.

 Patricia Bishop has an undergraduate degree in wildlife ecology, a master’s degree in environmental science and 30 years of experience as a research scientist with the State of New York and advises PISC on endocrine-related testing issues and Tox21 methods.